brunokoga/Montevideo/advancedRaceGuide_dir/featuredRaces/tengus.md

 >
 > This ability replaces the shigenjo's 7th-level revelation.

-**Quivering Palm (Su** : At 15th level, a shigenjo may learn quivering palm as the monk ability of the same name in place of a revelation.
+**Quivering Palm (Su)** : At 15th level, a shigenjo may learn quivering palm as the monk ability of the same name in place of a revelation.
 She treats her oracle level as her monk level for this ability, and the DC is based on her Charisma bonus instead of her Wisdom bonus.

 **Final Revelation** : Upon reaching 20th level, you achieve true enlightenment and becomes one with the celestial spirits.
 You gain the ability to speak with any creature that uses a language.
 For a number of days equal to your Wisdom score, you can ignore the negative effects of extreme weather, starvation, thirst, and exhaustion.
-If you die, your powerful connection to the celestial realm allows you to be reborn 3 days later (as _ [reincarnate](spell_dir/reincarnate#_reincarnate)_).
+If you die, your powerful connection to the celestial realm allows you to be reborn 3 days later (as _ [reincarnate](spells/reincarnate#_reincarnate)_).
 This replaces the final revelation of the shigenjo's mystery.

-## Swordmaster (Rogue
+## Swordmaster (Rogue)

 A swordmaster meditates to strengthen her spiritual connection to her blade.
 She strives to perfect her skills by mastering six deadly trances.
 A swordmaster has the following class features.

-**Class Skills** : The swordmaster adds [Knowledge](skill_dir/knowledge#_knowledge) (nature and [Survival](skill_dir/survival#_survival to her list of class skills and removes [Disguise](skill_dir/disguise#_disguise and [Knowledge](skill_dir/knowledge#_knowledge) (dungeoneering) from her list of class skills.
+**Class Skills** : The swordmaster adds [Knowledge](skill_dir/knowledge#_knowledge) (nature) and [Survival](skills/survival#_survival) to her list of class skills and removes [Disguise](skill_dir/disguise#_disguise) and [Knowledge](skills/knowledge#_knowledge) (dungeoneering) from her list of class skills.

 **Trance (Ex)** : At 3rd level, a swordmaster learns to focus her martial prowess using an intense meditative trance.
 Under the influence of a trance, the swordmaster can perform fantastic martial feats.
 Entering a trance is a full-round action that provokes attacks of opportunity.
 The swordmaster can maintain the trance for a number of rounds per day equal to 4 + her Wisdom modifier.
 At each level beyond 3rd, she can remain in the trance for 1 additional round.
 She can end her trance as a free action.
 Following a trance, the swordmaster is fatigued for a number of rounds equal to 2 × the number of rounds she spent in the trance.
 A swordmaster cannot enter a new trance while fatigued but can otherwise enter a trance multiple times during a single encounter or combat.
 If a swordmaster falls unconscious, her trance immediately ends.